chriskonnertz/string-calc/README.md

 ### Numbers

 Numbers in a term always consist of digits and may include one period.
-Good examples:
+Good usage examples:

 ```
 0